davidlj95/ngx/CONTRIBUTING.md

 Pretty similar to [Angular's commit message format](https://github.com/angular/angular/blob/17.2.3/CONTRIBUTING.md#commit)

-[`commitlint`](https://commitlint.js.org/) is used to enforce the convention

-If you don't provide a commit message with proper conventions, the CI/CD job checking that will fail.
+If you don't provide a commit message with proper conventions, CI/CD will fail.

-[Git hooks] are provided to automatically ensure your message follows the convention when committing.

 To help you start writing commit messages if you have never used the convention, you can run